subliminalspaces/dotfiles/README.md

 ```
 git clone https://github.com/subliminalspaces/dotfiles --recurse-submodules
 ```
+aconfmgr is submoduled for convenience sake.
-The aconfmgr configs are private for security reasons.
+However, my aconfmgr configs are private for security reasons.
 I will be adding some minimum configs for just these dotfiles soon.

-After cloning this repo down, you should be able to Otherwise, you would be able to.
+Otherwise, you would be able to one command restore.
 ```
 cd ~/.config/aconfmgr/
 sh aconfmgr apply
 ```

 Be sure to download and add alacritty's terminfo.